 After that, I had to go through a red-herring quiz that replayed parts of my financial life and asked me which aspects were correct.
 The credit-reporting bureaus use similar multiple-choice quizzes to verify your identity.

-PrivacyGuard only recently started using its Digital Protection iOS and Android apps, which for the moment contain only a secure keyboard and secure browser.
+At the time of this review, PrivacyGuard had only recently started using its Digital Protection iOS and Android apps, which then contained only a secure keyboard and secure browser.
 According to the company, I and others who signed up for PrivacyGuard in early 2019 were not able to log into our accounts using the apps.

 At first, the tech-support people told me that the apps were not included in my Total Protection plan.
 A few weeks and several emails and phone calls later, the company promised me account access via the apps.
 But the problem was only fixed, finally, by canceling my existing PrivacyGuard account and starting over again, which included re-entering all my personal data.

 PrivacyGuard needs to not only work on its back-end infrastructure, but on its tech support as well.
 Technicians are available from 9 a.m. to 8 p.m.
 Eastern time on weekdays, and from 9 a.m. to 5 p.m. on Saturdays.
 If you have a suspected identity takeover, however, they will respond 24/7.